Legal

 1. Application

-1.1 These Terms apply to all services provided or arranged by CODEX Freight, whether for payment or otherwise.
+1.1 These Terms apply to all services provided or arranged by Codex Freight, whether for payment or otherwise.

-1.6 If any part of these Terms is invalid, unlawful or unenforceable, that part will be read down to the extent necessary.
+1.7 If any part of these Terms is invalid, unlawful or unenforceable, that part will be read down to the extent necessary.
 If it cannot be read down, it will be severed and the rest of these Terms will continue.

 2. Definitions